-Halloween-themed games give your child’s body and brain a work-out, and here are five ideas for October 31:
+Halloween-themed games give your child’s body and brain a work-out.
+Want to play?

-- Halloween Freeze (aka Musical Statues) is always a winner and it involves dancers stopping dead when the music does
+Halloween Freeze (aka Musical Statues) is always a winner.
+Dancers stop dead when the music does!

-- To play Ghost Toss, you draw a ghost face on a white balloon and see how long your child can keep it in the air, either on their own, or passing it between the two of you
+Ghost Toss - draw a ghost face on a white balloon and see how long your child can keep it in the air.
+Play alone with with the whole family!

-- A Mummy Sack Race is great fun if your child is good on their feet.
-Players’ legs are loosely wrapped in white crepe streamers, and they have to fast-shuffle to the finish line without tearing their ‘bandages’
+A Mummy Sack Race Players’ legs are loosely wrapped in white crepe streamers, and they have to shuffle to the finish line without tearing their ‘bandages’.

-- A Spider Race exercises players’ lungs as they blow through straws to move their plastic spider towards the finish line, and
+Spider Races exercise players’ lungs as they blow through straws to move their plastic spider towards the finish line.

-- Halloween Bingo will get your preschooler jumping for joy when they fill every picture on their board!
+Halloween Bingo Get your preschooler jumping for joy when they fill every Halloween related picture on their board!